erebe/personal-server/README.md

         YOUR_PGP_FINGERPRINT_WITHOUT_SPACE
 ```

-after that just invoke sops to create new secret with your gpg key.
-Sops force the use of yaml, so your file need to be a valid yaml.
+After that just invoke sops to create a new secret with your GPG key.
+Sops force the use of YAML, so your file need to be a valid YAML.

 ```bash
 ❯ mkdir secrets secrets_decrypted